Chapter

 separated the different streams of magic, giving only one to each of

-their groups of “children” and killing anyone who dared find a way to
+their groups of ‘children’ and killing anyone who dared find a way to

 have more.”

-uncomfortable, although that could have just been the effect of her
+that could have just been the effect of her remarkable eyes.
+They were

-remarkable eyes.
-They were back to black now, but honestly, it didn’t
+back to black now, but it didn’t make much difference.
+Bodil could cow

-make much difference.
-Bodil could cow the gods themselves.
+the gods themselves.

 “They wanted us

-never unite to fight against them.
+could never unite to fight against them.
 And they achieved their goal.”

-his formerly sleek, silver-blond hair was frazzled, having dried
+sleek, silver-blond hair was frazzled, having dried without any of the

-without any of the usual toiletries the fey used to keep their pride
+usual toiletries the fey used to keep their pride and joy in place.

-He also had the
+He also looked

 He had found a